A common misconception and the biggest question we get asked on a daily basis is 'Do you provide qualified Assistance Dogs'

 Many people choose to train their own assistance or therapy dogs and here at Oliver's Army Assistance and Therapy Dogs, we support people with a range of physical and mental disabilities as well as mobility issues to train their own pet dogs as assistance dogs or therapy dog.

 Our classes are not to train your dog but to teach you how to train your own dog.
 All we ask is for your commitment to training!
 Classes are roughly an hour a week and we ask you continue your training, at home, for 5-10 minutes several times a day.
 Your success solely relies on your commitment to the training.

 We have a great support network in place.
 Volunteers are on hand to ask questions throughout the day and we have social media for all handlers to ask questions and support each other through their training journeys.

 We provide a range of training programmes from Basic Obedience , Assistance work and Therapy work.
 At the end of each programme their will be an assessment which you will take, with your dog, to achieve that level.
-If you choose, you can work towards the ADI assessment which your dog can become a fully trained Assistance Dog.
+If you choose, you can work towards the Public Access assessment which your dog can become a fully trained Assistance Dog.

 Here at Oliver's Army we use the Kennel Club methods which is all about positive reinforcement with reward based training.

 You can find out a bit more below about each programme.

 All new dogs UNDER the age of 7 months can begin training at this level.
 This course lays the foundations for early learning and assists new puppy owners in understanding basic training techniques.
 Enrolment can take place from 8 weeks of age.
 This award level is assessed by the class instructor over a minimum of 6 classes and a small exam at the end by a qualified assessor.